The Difference Between ‘Shall’ and ‘Will’ in the Future Tense

 In the past, ‘shall’ was often used as an alternative to ‘will’, and you can find many examples of ‘shall’ in famous literary works.
 But in modern English we usually prefer ‘will’ for affirmative and negative sentences.
-However, we still use ‘shall’ to form questions with ‘I’ and ‘we’ in questions, especially in British English.
+However, we still use ‘shall’ to form questions with ‘I’ and ‘we’, especially in British English.

 We form sentences with ‘shall’ in the same way as we do with ‘will’.

 The negative form is created by adding ‘not’:

 The contraction form, ‘shan’t’, is something we generally use in spoken English but rarely in its written form.